ncsu-geoforall-lab/open-science-course/topics/latex.rst

 We will use LaTeX through Overleaf, but all you learn will be applicable also for the local installation of LaTeX.

+NCSU has a Pro license for Overleaf, so use your NCSU email when registering to get the most of the platform.

 LaTeX
 -----